manishgadhock-monotype/cube.js/docs/content/Deployment/Overview.md

 API instances and Refresh Worker can be configured via [environment variables](/reference/environment-variables) or [cube.js configuration file](/config).
-The also need access to the data schema files.
+They also need access to the data schema files.

 Cube Store cluster can be configured via environment variables.